 A wedding consultant or event planner plays many roles.
 They can design your wedding theme, choose vendors, book the reception site, negotiate contracts, schedule appointments, find the perfect centerpieces and the list goes on and on.
 Consultants help you come up with ideas to make your wedding day an unforgettable event.
 They can either plan every detail or just minor details for your wedding.

 Before signing a contract with a consultant, make sure all fees, specific services and any deadlines to be met are listed.
+You also want to know what to look for in a good wedding planner.

 Questions to ask the Wedding Consultant